 Step 7: The Financial Review - Stay on Course #

 Your financial plan isn’t something you set once and forget about.
-It’s a living document.
-You’ve gotta review it and adjust it to make sure you stay on track.
+It’s an ongoing process.
+You have to review it and adjust it to make sure you stay on track.

 Here’s a simple schedule: